Proven-Paradox/shaper-system/Handbook.md

 Cost: 5 MP
 Damage: x1
 Effect: If you deal damage with this Ability, the target also decreases their [Defensive Track](#the-defensive-track).
 Description: Dealing damage while compromising the opponent's defensive capabilities.
-This can be an attack that strikes the opponent's armor, a technique that damages the target's shield or armor, applying a curse with the strike, or similar measures.
+This can be a technique that damages the target's shield or armor, delivering a curse spell through a weapon, deploying a chemical that eats away the target's defenses, or similar measures.

 #### Sprint
 Auxiliary